samirrh/yttext/backend/README.md

 `npm install` to install the required modules.

-Add your own google API key + info.
+Add your own google API key etc in a .env.

 ## To use